This very simple, very old rhubarb custard pie recipe is the kind of no-nonsense recipe that's stood the test of time, so you know it's a good one!

 Place the second crust on top of the fruit.
 Trim and flute the edges of the crust.
 Dip your finger in water and run it along the edges of the bottom crust before putting the top crust in place.
 When you do this, it helps the two crusts stick together when you flute them.

 Sprinkle with sugar.
 I used coarse sanding sugar to give it extra sparkle and crunch.
-Bake for forty minutes at 400 degrees and allow the rhubarb custard pie to cool completely before serving.
+Bake for 40 minutes at 400 degrees, then allow the rhubarb custard pie to cool completely before serving.
 The pie should be kept refrigerated.

-When we enjoyed this lovely pie with our visiting friends, I warmed each piece of our rhubarb custard pie in the microwave for about 30 seconds, then added a scoop of vanilla ice cream to each plate.
+When we enjoyed this lovely pie with our visiting friends, I warmed each piece in the microwave for about 30 seconds, then added a scoop of vanilla ice cream to each plate.
 Absolutely yummy!

 This is a recipe for a lovely old-fashioned double-crust rhubarb custard pie.